arnlen/github-api-explorer/README.md

 1. On the home page, enter a GitHub username in the search field.
 2. Look at the data.
 Those data are fetched from GitHub, and stored locally.
-3. You can stored data on the "Users" page.
+3. You can consult the stored data on the "Users" page.
 4. To refresh an user, simply search it again from the home page.

 Easy. :)

 ## Live demo

-The master branch of this repository is automagically deployed to Heroku.
+The master branch of this repository is automagically deployed to Heroku when Travis is green.

 You can test it here: [github-api-explorer.herokuapp.com](https://github-api-explorer.herokuapp.com/)

 ![](http://i.memecaptain.com/gend_images/jevOcA.gif)